Important Case Contractor or Employee – Dukesons Business Law - Employment Lawyer – Business Lawyer

 lawyer (commercial lawyer) in Auckland who provides advice on a wide range of

-business law including employment law issues.
+business law including as an employment lawyer on employment law issues.

 In the Leota case, a courier driver engaged as a contractor was found to be an employee.
 Essentially, it was held that the principal had such a degree of control over the way in which the worker worked that they couldn’t be said to be an employee.
 Additionally, though the worker was meant to be in business on their own account as a courier, the reality was that they had no business of their own.
 This latter issue may not always have been in focus when the contractor-employee issue has been considered but is likely to be a key consideration moving forward.